 When you have dysthymia, you may need to take antidepressants long term to keep symptoms under control.

 You and your therapist can discuss which type of therapy is right for you, your goals for therapy, and other issues, such as the length of treatment.

 Dysthymia generally isn't a disorder that you can treat on your own.
 But, in addition to professional treatment, you can take these steps:

 Make sure you understand the risks as well as possible benefits if you pursue alternative or complementary therapy.
 Keep in mind that the Food and Drug Administration (FDA) doesn't regulate herbal supplements, so you can't always be sure of what you're getting or know whether it's safe.
 Also, some herbal supplements can interfere with certain prescription medications or cause dangerous interactions.

 For example, St. John's wort has been used for depression, although in the United States it's not approved by the FDA to treat depression.
 It may help mild or moderate depression, such as dysthymia, but the overall evidence is not conclusive.
 However, it should be used with caution — St. John's wort can interfere with many medications, such as antidepressants, birth control pills, blood thinners, chemotherapy drugs, HIV/AIDS medications, and drugs to prevent organ rejection after a transplant.

 Talk to your doctor before taking any herbal supplement.

 Relying solely on these therapies is generally not enough to treat dysthymia.
 However, they may be helpful when used in addition to medication and psychotherapy.

 Coping and support

 Coping with dysthymia can be challenging since it can have such a strong hold on your life.
-Dysthymia makes it hard to engage in the behavior and activities that may help you feel better.
-Talk to your doctor or therapist about improving your coping skills, and consider these tips to cope with dysthymia:
+Dysthymia makes it hard to engage in behavior and activities that can help you feel better.
+In addition to the treatments recommended by your doctor or therapist, consider these tips: